arduino/docs-content/content/arduino-cloud/01.guides/06.javascript/javascript.md

 })();
 ```

-- `sendProperty(cloudVar, value)` - update a variable in the cloud,
+- `sendProperty(cloudVar, value)` - update a variable in the Cloud,
 - `onPropertyValue(cloudVar, (value))` - when receiving an update from the Arduino Cloud, updates the `value` variable.

-This example simply sends an update to the Arduino Cloud (updating the value of `test_value` to `20`), and awaits any changes from the cloud.
+This example simply sends an update to the Arduino Cloud (updating the value of `test_value` to `20`), and awaits any changes from the Cloud.
 You can ensure it is working by checking your Thing interface as well:

 ![Value in the Thing interface](assets/test_value.png)